strangerism/SEALs/README.md

 - **manufactorers**: applies manufactorers seals to guns (this is an example of static configuration)
 - **mods**: applies mods related seals (this is an example of static configuration)

-> static configuration are mainly manually edited (e.g. guns added manually to a list) in contrast to the use of generation tools, which we will see below, which can dynamically compile these lists by scanning mods folders or the entire modlist
+> static configuration are mainly manually edited (e.g. guns added manually to a list) in contrast to the use of generation tools, that we will see below, which can dynamically compile these lists by scanning mods folders or the entire modlist

 ## The CLI

 The CLI, an interactive powershell script, is used to create new config modules, blank or already compiled with data from mods.
 Data is generated dynamically scanning mods folders or entire modlists.

-You execute it's command from the windows terminal
+You execute its commands from the windows terminal

 e.g.